 Business Premier (business 1st class)

 The Eurostar bar carriage is open to all passengers.
-Here, you’ll find a wide variety of hot and cold meals, snacks and beverages.
+Here, you’ll find a wide variety of hot and cold meals, snacks and beverages (to take away or enjoy on the spot).

-On account of specific check-in procedures and stricter customs controls, Eurostar passengers need to be at Eurostar check-in at least 30 minutes before departure (at all Eurostar stations).
+On account of specific check-in procedures and stricter customs controls, Eurostar passengers must be present at the Eurostar check-in at least 45 to 60 minutes before departure (exception: 10 minutes fast check-in for Business Premier passengers).

-Thalys passengers travelling from Paris Nord (Paris) and Lille Europe (Lille) need to be at the station 20 minutes before departure, due to stricter security measures at French Thalys stations.
+Thalys passengers travelling from Paris Nord (Paris) need to be at the station 20 minutes before departure due to security measures.

-Furthermore, non-systematic and non-permanent security checks will be introduced in the train stations of Brussels-Midi, Antwerp-Central and Liège-Guillemins for Thalys, TGV® and ICE passengers as from July 2017.
+Furthermore, non-systematic and non-permanent security checks have been introduced in the train stations of Brussels-Midi, Antwerp-Central and Liège-Guillemins for Thalys, TGV INOUI and ICE passengers as from July 2017.
 Taking into account that you may be subject to these security checks, we ask you to foresee a safe time margin and make your way to the platform sufficiently on time.

 At other stations, allow yourself enough time to find your way around the station (this varies greatly from one station to another) and to catch your train with complete peace of mind.
 Generally, we recommend being on the platform around 5 minutes before departure of the train.